phriscage/beer-app/docs/SETUP-MESH-PROXY.md

         curl -o /dev/null -s -w "%{http_code}\n" http://${GATEWAY_URL}/api/beers

 You have now enalbed Apigee *authorization*, *quota enforcement*, and *analytics* for all services in the mesh.
+You can move onto the [labs](../labs) section to create clients and test out the integration